U.S. FCC repeals net neutrality rules as legal battles loom

 Pai has argued that the 2015 rules were heavy handed and stifled competition and innovation among service providers.

 "The internet wasn't broken in 2015.
-We weren't living in a digital dystopia.
-To the contrary, the internet is perhaps the one thing in American society we can all agree has been a stunning success," he said on Thursday.
+We weren't living in a digital dystopia," he said on Thursday.

 NEXT STEPS

-Consumers are unlikely to see immediate changes resulting from the rule change, but smaller startups worry the lack of restrictions could drive up costs or lead to their content being blocked.
+Consumers are unlikely to see immediate changes but smaller startups worry the lack of restrictions could drive up costs or lead to their content being blocked.

-Internet service providers say they will not block or throttle legal content but that they may engage in paid prioritization.
-They say consumers will see no change and argue that the largely unregulated internet functioned well in the two decades before the 2015 order.
+Internet service providers say they will not block or throttle legal content but may engage in paid prioritization.
+They argue that the largely unregulated internet functioned well in the two decades before the 2015 order.

+Republican FCC Commissioner Mike O'Rielly noted that self-driving vehicles and remotely monitored medical procedures may require internet service and that their needs could be given priority "over cat videos."

+O'Rielly said it is unlikely any internet provider would voluntarily submit to a "PR nightmare" by "attempting to engage in blocking, throttling or improper discrimination.
+It is simply not worth the reputation cost."

-Democrats have pointed to polls showing a repeal is deeply unpopular and say they will prevail in protecting the rules, either in the courts or in U.S. Congress.
+Still, Democrats have pointed to polls showing a repeal is deeply unpopular and say they will prevail in protecting the rules, either in the courts or in U.S. Congress.

+Immediately after the vote, Senator Edward Markey, a Democrat, said he and 15 other senators planned to introduce a resolution to undo the FCC action and restore the net neutrality rules.

 FCC Commissioner Jessica Rosenworcel, a Democrat, said in a written dissent released on Thursday that the decision grants internet providers "extraordinary new power" from the FCC.

-Several state attorneys general said before the vote they would work to oppose the ruling, citing problems with comments made to the FCC during the public comment period.
-Other critics have said they will consider challenging what they consider to be weaker enforcement.
+Several state attorneys general said before the vote they would oppose the ruling, citing issues with the public comment period.
+Other critics have said they will consider challenging what they see as weaker enforcement.

-Net neutrality supporters had rallied in front of the FCC building in Washington before the vote.

 The 2015 rules were intended to give consumers equal access to web content and prevent broadband providers from favoring their own content.
-Pai proposes allowing those practices as long as they are disclosed.
+Those practices are now allowed as long as they are disclosed.

-Michael Powell, a former FCC chairman who heads a trade group representing major cable companies and broadcasters, told reporters earlier this week that internet providers would not block content because it would not make economic sense.

-"They make a lot of money on an open internet," Powell said, adding it is "much more profitable" than a closed system.
-"This is not a pledge of good-heartedness, it's a pledge in the shareholders' interest."

-The chief executive of USTelecom, a lobbying group that represents internet providers and the broadband industry, said in a statement the industry has "renewed confidence to make the investments required to strengthen the nation's networks and close the digital divide, especially in rural communities."
+The broadband industry cheered the move.
+USTelecom, a lobbying group representing internet providers and broadband companies said after the vote they had "renewed confidence" to make network investments, particularly in rural communities.

+On the other side, the trade group Internet Association, whose members include content providers Alphabet, Facebook and Pandora Media Inc, said "the fight isn't over" and that it was weighing legal options in a lawsuit against the FCC order.

-A University of Maryland poll released this week found that more than 80 per cent of respondents opposed a repeal.
-The survey of 1,077 registered voters was conducted online by the Program for Public Consultation at the University of Maryland from Dec.
+A University of Maryland poll had found more than 80 per cent of respondents opposed a repeal.
+The survey of 1,077 registered voters was conducted online by the Program for Public Consultation from Dec.
 6-8.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.